EQT

 SASB EM-EP-160a.1

-Once a site is in development, we continuously monitor for biodiversity and land impacts.
-Our site-specific environmental management plans align with the stringent local regulatory requirements, often applying standards exceeding those required by law.
-These plans include a Spill Prevention, Control, and Countermeasure Plan (please see Spills and Leaks for more information); groundwater protection plans; and other topics applicable to the area.
-Our plans detail the necessary, site-specific actions to be taken in the event of an incident.
-For sites where endangered species have been identified and relocated, we continue to monitor species’ health in their new environment for up to two years.
+For sites where endangered species have been identified and relocated, we continue to monitor species’ health in their new environment for up to 2 years.
 We also work with a third party to conduct monthly site inspections, documenting the condition of the site, and noting any stabilization issues, spills, or site damage.

 Identified issues are reported to our Permitting and Civil team, which sends a maintenance crew to address the issue on a priority schedule based on criticality.
-Depending on the nature of the issue, our Permitting and Civil team also coordinates with our EHS team.
+Given the nature of the issue, our Permitting and Civil team also coordinates with our EHS team.
 Additionally, we use our digital work environment to report issues and promptly notify the relevant response teams.

 Decommissioning and Inactive Sites